IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ## Sending UID2 Tokens to Another Sharing Participant

 You can send UID2 tokens to another authorized sharing participant.
-Sharing UID2s via UID2 tokens is an option in any sharing scenario, but is required within the bid stream or in pixels.
+Sharing UID2s via <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 tokens</Link> is an option in any sharing scenario, but is required within the bid stream or in pixels.
 The process is a little different depending on the starting point, as shown in the following table.

 Choose the integration option that's right for your implementation, and then click through for details.